Kotlin/KEEP/proposals/scripting-support.md

 #### Execution lifecycle

 The script is executed in the following pipeline:
-- selection - the *Selectors* are called on the script to choose the set of services that will handle it
+- selection - the registered *ScriptAnalyzers* are called in the registration order on the script to choose the set of services that will handle this script
-  - input: `scriptSource` (file, url or text with metadata for eval)
+  - input: `scriptSource` (file, url or text)
-  - output: preconfigured set of other components (*Preprocessor*, *Platform*, *Executor*, *see below*) that should be used for further processing of the given script
+  - output: preconfigured set of other components (*ScriptAnalyzer*, *ScriptCompiler*, *ScriptRunner* and/or *ScriptingHost* *, *see below*) that should be used for further processing of the given script
-- preprocessing - the *Preprocessor* takes the script and the environment and extracts the compilation configuration
+- metadata extraction - the *ScriptAnalyzer* takes the script and the environment and extracts the script metadata required for the compilation
   - input: `scriptSource` *(see selection)*
-  - output: `compilationConfig` - data needed for proper script compilation, defined by platform; may include, e.g. references to external libraries and scripts, compiler options, additional properties that needed to be compiled into the script class, etc.
+  - output: `scriptMetadata` - data needed for proper script compilation, defined by platform; may include, e.g. references to external libraries and scripts, compiler options, additional properties that needed to be compiled into the script class, etc.
-- compilation - the *Platform* takes the script, and the compilation configuration and provides the compiled class
+- compilation - the *ScriptCompiler* takes the script, and the `scriptMetadata` and provides the compiled class
-  - input: `scriptSource` and `compilationConfig` *(see above)*
+  - input: `scriptSource` and `scriptMetadata` *(see above)*
   - output: `compiledScript` - a compiled script representation, e.g. class file or binary class data for JVM
-- instantiation - the *Executor* takes the compiled class, the environment, and the compilation configuration and instantiates the script class, passing the required parameters from the environment to the constructor
+- instantiation - the *ScriptRunner* takes the compiled class, the environment, and the compilation configuration and instantiates the script class, passing the required parameters from the environment to the constructor
-  - input: `compiledScript` *(see above)*
+  - input: `compiledScript` *(see above)* and `scriptEnvironment`
   - output: `scriptInstance`
 - execution - the *Executor* takes the instantiated script and executes the appropriate method, passing arguments from the environment to it; this step could be repeated many times
-  - input: `scriptInstance`
+  - input: `scriptInstance` and `scriptEnvironment`
   - output: script return val

 #### Processing in an IDE

 The script is handled in an IDE in the following sequence (*Note that the first two steps are the same as in the execution pipeline*):
-- selection - the *Selectors* takes the script and selects the set of services that will handle it
+- selection - the *ScriptAnalyzers* takes the script and selects the set of services that will handle it
   - *input and output are the same as in the execution lifecycle*
-- preprocessing - the *Preprocessor* takes the script and the environment and extracts the compilation configuration
+- metadata extraction - the *ScriptAnalyzer* takes the script and the environment and extracts the script metadata required for the ide resolving
   - *input and output are the same as in the execution lifecycle*
-- resolution info extraction - the *Platform* takes the script and the compilation configuration and provides the info required for rich editing the script
+- resolution info extraction - the *IDE resolver* takes the script and the compilation configuration and provides the info required for rich editing the script
-  - input: `scriptSource` and `compilationConfig` *(see above)*
+  - input: `scriptSource` and `scriptMetadata` *(see above)*
-  - output: `scriptRichEditingConfig` - the data that will enable rich editing (resolving, source highlighting, navigation, etc) of the script
+  - output: `scriptResolveData` - the data that will enable rich editing (resolving, source highlighting, navigation, etc) of the script

 ### Standalone scripting